 Sexual entertainment venues licensing policy – Local Government (Miscellaneous Provisions) Act 1982 - this policy sets out the council’s approach to the licensing of premises which offer related entertainment, such as lap, table or pole dancing, striptease and live sex shows.

 Some licensing fees are set by statute and those fees can't be amended by the council, however the council is responsible for setting other fees to cover processing and determination of applications as well as ensuring compliance with the relevant licensing regime.

 The council reviews the fees that it can set at regular intervals to ensure that the fee being charged recovers the cost of the application process and ensuring compliance.

-Licensing fees (PDF, 500KB) including premises, establishments and personal licences, permits, registrations and notices.
+Licensing Fees - which includes premises, establishments and personal licences, permits, registrations and notices.